 In many bars and venue alcohol prices were actually rising over the past years, but compared to other cities it is still quite cheap to have a drink in a bar or in a restaurant.
 And of course beer and wine etc. is even cheaper when you by it at a Kiosk, a Late Shop or in the Supermarket.
 Depending on the brand, the origin, the location where you buy your drink prices may vary a lot.
 I’ll try to give a few examples so that you can dram your own picture from that:

 - Cocktails: Some restaurants (often Indian restaurants?!) have ‘Happy Hours’ for cocktails.
-Some charge as low prices as 3,90 Euro during those ‘happy hours’.
-I doubt those cocktails are any good.
+Some charge as low prices as 4 – 6 Euro during those ‘happy hours’.
+I doubt those cocktails are really good.
 I just once tried a Happy Hour Cocktail.
 It wasn’t that bad – but it wasn’t that good either: lots of ice cubes and decoration, some cheap rum – can’t recommend.
 Instead I can actually recommend going to a decent cocktail bar.
 And Berlin does have some decent cocktails bars.
-You’ll probably have to pay at least 7 or 8 Euros for a real drink there – but I never regretted it.
+You’ll probably have to pay at least 8 – 10 Euros for a real drink there – but at least I never regretted paying that little extra.
 Seriously.
 Also: many cocktail bars are just Bars – so there is no dress code or anything the like.

 - Schnapps: It may sound funny, but Germany / Berlin has some nice Schnapps to offer.
 Some special Schnapps comes from Austria – like Peach Schnapps or Plum Schnapps.
 Think of it as distilled fruits – enjoy it!
 You don’t have to swallow it!
 Depending on the brand and the location a decent Schnapps will probably cost you between 3 and 5 Euros.